giraffe0x/portfolio/README.md

 I also compete in public contests on Sherlock, C4 and Cantina and secured top placings in multiple contests.
 My range of expertise includes restaking, defi lending/borrowing, NFT and DAO governance.

-Previously, I was a Solidity developer at [@Steadefi](https://twitter.com/steadefi), where I built vaults which attracted >$2M in TVL.
+Previously, I was a Solidity developer at [@Steadefi](https://twitter.com/steadefi), where I built yield vaults which attracted >$2M in TVL.
 I have experience writing comprehensive test suites, fuzzing/invariant tests, and performing gas optimization.

 I was also accepted into [@SpearbitDAO](https://twitter.com/SpearbitDAO) as a Junior Security Researcher.